 Australian IT skills shortages and the growing demand for specialist expertise is driving a concentration and pooling of skills within top-level Managed Services Providers.
 Being able to engage an expert in any particular area at any given time could be invaluable not just now but also in the future as threats arise or situations and technologies change.

 Beyond guaranteeing up-times and standard timescales, ask what else your Managed Services Provider is doing to link your success with theirs.
-Do they offer real-time dashboard of all comments and CSAT scores given by your people after engaging with them?
-Also ask about the ability to escalate concerns directly to senior management beyond the operational-level.
+Do they offer a real-time dashboard of all comments and CSAT scores given by your people after engaging with them?
+Also, ask about the ability to escalate concerns directly to senior management beyond the operational level.

 5. Quick-to-respond, looking for long-term engagement, and a desire to be the ‘one throat to choke’